werererer/japokwm/README.md

 ## Known Challenges and Opportunities for Improvement
 Since version 0.3, this project has entered its beta stage 🐞, where the primary focus is on bug fixes 🛠️.
 While some bugs may still emerge, they are far less common than in the alpha stage.
 If you come across any issues, please report them here, and together we'll make Japokwm even better! 🚀

-## TODO
+## 🚀 TODO
-polish program and syntax for configuring
+Polish program and syntax for configuring 💎

-## Acknowledgements
+## 🙌 Acknowledgements
-japokwm forked dwl and uses wlroots and parts of sway to do the heavy lifting
+Japokwm forked dwl and uses wlroots and parts of sway to do the heavy lifting 🪶